Sir Robert Graham: Family

 Robert Graham was the third son of Patrick Graham of Kincardine.
 He attended the University of Paris in the 1390s, potentially in preparation for entering the priesthood.
+His escutcheon is described as "On a chief indented, three escallops".

 In 1399 he married Marion Oliphant, daughter of John Oliphant of Aberdalgie.
 Robert's brother Sir Patrick Graham (died 1413) acquired the Earldom of Strathearn through his 1406 marriage to Euphemia Stewart, Countess of Strathearn.
 Robert became tutor to his nephew, Malise Graham.
-He is described as "a grete gentilman... a man of grete wit and eloquence, wounder suttilye willyd and expert in the lawe".
+He is described as "a grete gentilman ... a man of grete wit and eloquence, wounder suttilye willyd and expert in the lawe".

 The Grahams were supporters of Robert Stewart, Duke of Albany, and his son Murdoch.
 When Murdoch and his two sons were executed by James I in 1425, Robert Graham was imprisoned in Dunbar Castle, but was free by 1428.
 Around 1425, James I deprived Malise Graham of the Earldom of Strathearn, on the pretext that he had inherited from his mother.
 At the time, Malise was a minor and was also being held hostage in England.
 Some say this action which turned Robert Graham against his King although others question such a motivation.
 The earldom was granted to Walter Stewart, Earl of Atholl, the uncle of James I, and Robert appears to have continued in the service of the new Earl.

-Walter was next in line to the throne, and, though a distant relation, Graham's nephew - Malise - was the next in line after Walter.
+Walter was next in line to the throne, and, though a distant relation, Graham's nephew – Malise – was the next in line after Walter.
 Walter and Robert both had further grievances against the King, and worked together to bring about his murder which was carried out by Graham.